-4. Fan ON/OFF control for pressure difference upkeep
+4. Fan speed control for pressure difference upkeep

-The outdoor fan is controlled for keeping the pressure difference while cooling with low outdoor temperature.
+The rotation speed of the outdoor fan is controlled for keeping the pressure difference while cooling with low outdoor temperature.

-- ♦ When the pressure difference is small, the outdoor fan stops. - When the pressure difference is large, the outdoor fan rotates.
+- ♦ When the pressure difference is small, the rotation speed of the outdoor fan is reduced. - When the pressure difference is large, the rotation speed of the outdoor fan is controlled as well as normal operation.